Tony Tucker (American football)

-Tony J. Tucker Jr. or TJ (born February 18, 1989) is an American former defensive end football player.
-He is known for being "quick off the ball".
+Tony J. Tucker Jr. (born February 18, 1989) is an American former defensive end football player.

-High school career
+Early life

 Tony (TJ) Tucker Jr. has played the game of football all his life.
 He set his goal at a very young age to make it to the NFL by charting all his goals on poster board.
 He began playing football at the young age of 6 for the youth Boys and Girls Club the Falcons of Hyattsville and the Bowie Bulldogs, both teams out of Maryland.
 He always had to play with older kids out of his age range due to his huge size.

 While at St. John's College High School, Tony played as a two-year, two-way starter at defensive end and tight end.
 Tony worked hard to achieve his charted poster-board goals.
 Under the coaching leadership of Joe Patterson, he became one of the most heavily recruited prospects in the Washington, D.C. area.
 Tony was selected in the Washington Catholic Athletic Conference (WCAC) All League.
 Other noted honors include the Washington Post All-Metropolitan First Team.
 Tony was honored with the highest football award, the Mush Dobofsky Award, at St. John's College High School.

 Regarded as a four-star recruit by Rivals.com, Tucker was rated as the District of Columbia's No. 3 prospect and the nation's No. 11 weak-side defensive end.
 Tucker was rated the nation's No. 24 defensive end by Scout.com.
 Tucker was rated the No. 8 prospect by sports magazine Super Prep in 2007.
 He made the George Michael Golden 11.

 In 2007, Tony was highly recruited from the DC Metropolitan area by over 35 college teams, including such schools as Virginia Tech, Georgia Tech, Clemson, Ohio, and North Carolina.
 Following his high school career, Tucker participated in the 2007 East-West All American Game.